fabricedesre/foxbox/components/jsworkers/readme.md

 - Gecko loads the wrapper https://mysite.com/$UUID/serviceworkerwrapper.html that registers the SW from its original URI with a scope of `$sw_path/$UUID/path`.
 - foxbox registers that the $foxbox_host/user/$user_id/mysite.com/ URLs will be managed by this SW.

-- when a request comes in for $foxbox_host/user/$user_id/mysite.com/some/file.html the foxbox sends a request to gecko for ($user_id, mysite.com/some/file.html)
+- when a request comes in for $foxbox_host/user/$user_id/mysite.com/some/file.html the foxbox sends a request to gecko for (request_id, url, headers, body)
 - gecko fetches (using fetch()) the resource at https://mysite.com/$UUID/some/file.html which is intercepted by the installed service worker and returns the response to foxbox.

 Service workers scopes are rooted at $domain/user/$user_id/ which can be considered as a "virtual base" for each user.